trane/finaglecon_2015/presentation.md

 ---

-# Lessons in Composability
+# Composability

-^ Finch takes an idiomatic scala approach to a functional library, this is where I learned a lot about defining types in a general and composable way.
+^ Finch takes an scala idiomatic approach to a functional library, this is where I learned a lot about defining types in a general and composable way.

 ---